playfularchitect/FastFractionComputing/README.md

 # WarpFrac — High-Performance GPU Fraction Arithmetic

-WarpFrac is a Python library providing GPU-accelerated arithmetic (CPU coming soon!) for fractions using precompiled, high-performance CUDA kernels.
-This is a **binary-only evaluation release** and is not open-source.
+WarpFrac is a Python library providing GPU accelerated arithmetic (CPU coming soon!) for fractions using precompiled, high performance CUDA kernels.
+This is a **binary only evaluation release** and is not open source.

 ---